klebgenomics/Kleborate/README.md

 ### Serotype prediction

 #### Basic capsule prediction with _wzi_ allele typing
-By default, Kleborate will report the closest match amongst the _wzi_ alleles in the BIGSdb.
+By default, Kleborate will report the closest match amongst the _wzi_ alleles in the [BIGSdb](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html).
 This is a marker of capsule locus (KL) type, which is highly predictive of capsule (K) serotype.
-Although there is not a 1-1 relationship between wzi allele and KL/K type, there is a strong correlation (see [Wyres et al, MGen 2016](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102)).
+Although there is not a 1-1 relationship between wzi allele and KL/K type, there is a strong correlation (see [Wyres et al, MGen 2016](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102) and [Brisse et al, J Clin Micro 2013](https://jcm.asm.org/content/51/12/4073.long)).
 Note the _wzi database_ is populated with alleles from the _Klebsiella pneumoniae_ species complex and is not reliable for other species.

 The _wzi_ allele can provide a handy way of spotting the virulence-associated types (wzi=K1, wzi2=K2, wzi5=K5); or spotting capsule switching within clones, e.g. you can tell which ST258 lineage you have from the wzi type (wzi154: the main lineage II; wzi29: recombinant lineage I; others: probably other recombinant lineages).

 #### Capsule (K) and O antigen (LPS) serotype prediction using Kaptive
 You can optionally turn on capsule and O antigen typing using the dedicated capsule typing tool [Kaptive](https://github.com/katholt/Kaptive).
-Note that the Kaptive database comprises O and K loci characterised in the _Klebsiella pneumoniae_ species complex (see [Wyres et al, MGen 2016](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102)); these loci are sometimes also found in other _Klebsiella_ species but you should expect many novel loci outside the KpSC that will not be detected here.
+Note that the Kaptive database comprises O and K loci characterised in the _Klebsiella pneumoniae_ species complex (see [Wyres et al, MGen 2016](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102) for K loci, [Wick et al, J Clin Micro 2018](https://jcm.asm.org/content/56/6/e00197-18) for O loci).
+These loci are sometimes also found in other _Klebsiella_ species but you should expect many novel loci outside the KpSC that will not be detected here.

 * `--kaptive_k` turns on Kaptive screening of the K locus
 * `--kaptive_o` turns on Kaptive screening of the O locus